 Some brands use social media as if they were competing in a sales task on The Apprentice, adopting a hard-sell approach as if their lives depend on it, forgetting that, unlike The Apprentice candidates, they’ll be interacting with their customers more than once – or at least they hope to.

-While Lord Sugar might not appreciate the “softly, softly, catchee monkey” tactic – it doesn’t really make for good TV, to be fair to him – it’s absolutely essential on social media.
+While Lord Sugar might not appreciate the “softly, softly, catchee monkey” tactic – it doesn’t really make for good TV, to be fair to him – it’s absolutely essential with social media marketing.

 However, it can be difficult to rein yourself in on social media – you want to achieve a decent return on your investment; you want to make your followers aware of what it is you are able to offer them.
 After all, that’s why you signed up to social media in the first place: to increase your revenues by upping your brand visibility.